All resources

 Why Choose the OWOX Connector for Open Exchange Rates to BigQuery

 The OWOX connector gives you more than a simple data transfer–it offers full control over your exchange rate data directly in BigQuery.
-Unlike paid ETL platforms that limit access, enforce rigid schemas, or lock features behind premium tiers, this solution is fully open-source and powered by Google Apps Script.
+Unlike paid ETL platforms that limit access, enforce rigid schemas, or lock features behind premium tiers, this solution is fully open-source and runs in your own environment.

 • Transparent by design – review and modify the script logic to suit your data model and analytics workflow